Elios-Lab/Wake_Vision_Challenge_Model_Centric_Track/README.md

 # **Wake Vision Challenge 2025 Submission - Model-Centric Track**

-**DISCLAIMER:** Please use the provided `test.py` script for model evaluation - the output of the model is linear uint8 and has to be converted properly
+**DISCLAIMER:** Please use the provided `test.py` or `model_centric_track.py` script for model evaluation - the output of the model is linear uint8 and has to be converted properly

 The full implementation of the method for finding the proposed model architecture can be found in [uNAS Elios Repository](https://github.com/Elios-Lab/uNAS).
 In this forked repository you will find: